k0retux/fuddly/docs/source/data_model.rst

 	  'exists_if': (BitFieldCondition(sf=2, val=5), 'A3_subopcode')}
      ]}

+.. note:: Existence condition does not have to be located after the
+          node you want to check, it can also be located before.
+Fuddly will postpone the condition checking in this case.

 Example of data generated by such a data model are presented below (in ASCII art):